-Procyon is the Little Dog Star | EarthSky.org
+Procyon: The Little Dog Star

 But from the southern U.S. and similar latitudes – for example, Cairo in Egypt – Sirius now rises before Procyon!
 Thus an observer in Cairo today would find that Sirius rising a couple of minutes before Procyon and the reason for the name “before the dog” no longer applies.
 This change is due to a kind of long-term wobble in Earth’s motion, called precession.

 An aside: “Procyon” is also the genus designation of raccoons.
-Apparently the “before the dog” appellation indicated that biologists once considered raccoons as the precursors of dogs in the evolutionary sequence – an idea no longer in favor.
+Apparently the “before the dog” appellation indicated that biologists once considered raccoons as the precursors of dogs in the evolutionary sequence, an idea no longer in favor.

 The position of Procyon is RA 07h 39m 18.1/17.7s, dec +05° 13′ 29/20″.

 Bottom line: The star Procyon is the Little Dog Star.
-How to find Procyon in your sky.
+Learn how to find Procyon in your sky.